Backends

 c_name: column name as a list.
 The length of the list varies based on the find function.
 Read the description of each one to understand the differences

 row_num: row number.
-Is useful when finding a value in
+Useful when finding a value in find_cell, find_relation, or find (includes results from find_cell)

-)type: type of match for this specific ValueObject. {table, column, range, cell, row}
+type: type of match for this specific ValueObject. {table, column, range, cell, row, relation}

 DuckDB